dementive/gdexpr/README.md

 I recommend setting up [Pyston](https://docs.godotengine.org/en/stable/contributing/development/compiling/compiling_for_linuxbsd.html#using-pyston-for-faster-development) with a `pyston-scons` alias to make compiling faster.
 If you don't want to due this you can still just use `scons`.

+Before compiling you'll need to initialize the submodules using: `git submodule update --init --recursive`

 To compile use this command:
 `pyston-scons target=template_debug debug_symbols=yes dev_build=yes optimize=debug symbols_visibility=visible`